quicwg/base-drafts/draft-ietf-quic-qpack.md

 table or the dynamic table.

-If the entry is in the static table, or in the dynamic table with an absolute index less than Base Index, this representation starts with the '00' two-bit pattern.
+If the entry is in the static table, or in the dynamic table with an absolute index less than or equal to Base Index, this representation starts with the '00' two-bit pattern.
 If the entry is in the dynamic table with an absolute index greater than Base Index, the representation starts with the '0101' four-bit pattern.

 The following bit, 'N', indicates whether an intermediary is permitted to add this header to the dynamic header table on subsequent hops.
 When the 'N' bit is